 4. Data Analytics

-- Gain skills in data manipulation and analysis tools like SQL, Tableau, and Hadoop.
+- You will need to develop skills in manipulation and knowledge of analysis tools like SQL, Tableau, and Hadoop.

 5. DevOps